Amy Sterling Casil

 Amy Sterling Casil (born 1962) is a science fiction writer from Los Angeles, California, now living in Florida.
 Her writing has often included Southern California themes.
-Her mother, Sterling Sturtevant, was an Academy Award-winning art director for animated films who worked for Walt Disney, Playhouse Pictures, UPA and Charles Schulz.
+Her mother, Sterling Sturtevant, was an art director for animated films who worked for Walt Disney, Playhouse Pictures, UPA and Charles Schulz.

 Background, education and employment

 A four-year National Merit Scholar, she graduated from Scripps College in 1983 with bachelor's degrees in British and American Literature and Studio Art.
 She was the first female editor and publisher of the Claremont Colleges' newsmagazine.
 She twice received the Crombie Allen Award for fiction writing at the Claremont Colleges.
 During her time at Scripps, she was raped and tortured.
 She has written at length about why she did not pursue prosecution of her rapist (a professor at Pomona College, whom she has named repeatedly).

 Casil was the director of Family Service Association in Redlands, California from 1987 to 1997.
 In 1999, she received her MFA in creative writing from Chapman University with full honors, under committee chair James P. Blaylock.
 From 1998 to 2005, she taught English and creative writing at several Southern California colleges, including Chapman University and Saddleback College.
 From 2005, she was Director of Development for the Los Angeles-based nonprofit organization Beyond Shelter.

 In April 2020, she moved to southwestern Florida's Gulf Coast.

 Debbie Sterling of GoldieBlox is her niece.